DamirSvrtan/fasterer/README.md

 ```
 ## Configuration

-Configuration is done through the **.fasterer.yml** file placed in the root of your project.
+Configuration is done through the **.fasterer.yml** file.
+This can placed in the root of your
+project, or any ancestor folder.

 Options: